 - 2.1.2.1 Minimize Exposure.
-You must minimize the exposure of manufacturing, processing, and material storage areas (including loading and unloading, storage, disposal, cleaning, maintenance, and fueling operations) to rain, snow, snowmelt, and runoff in order to minimize pollutant discharges by either locating these industrial materials and activities inside or protecting them with storm resistant coverings.
-Unless infeasible, you must also: - Use grading, berming or curbing to prevent runoff of contaminated flows and divert run-on away from these areas; - Locate materials, equipment, and activities so that potential leaks and spills are contained or able to be contained or diverted before discharge; - Clean up spills and leaks promptly using dry methods (e.g., absorbents) to prevent the discharge of pollutants; - Store leaky vehicles and equipment indoors or, if stored outdoors, use drip pans and absorbents; - Use spill/overflow protection equipment; - Perform all vehicle and/or equipment cleaning operations indoors, under cover, or in bermed areas that prevent runoff and run-on and also that capture any overspray; and - Drain fluids from equipment and vehicles that will be decommissioned, and, for any equipment and vehicles that will remain unused for extended periods of time, inspect at least monthly for leaks.
+You must minimize the exposure of manufacturing, processing, and material storage areas (including loading and unloading, storage, disposal, cleaning, maintenance, and fueling operations) to rain, snow, snowmelt, and stormwater in order to minimize pollutant discharges by either locating these industrial materials and activities inside or protecting them with storm resistant coverings.
+Unless infeasible, you must also: - a.
+Use grading, berming or curbing to prevent discharges of contaminated flows and divert run-on away from these areas; - b.
+Locate materials, equipment, and activities so that potential leaks and spills are contained or able to be contained or diverted before discharge; - c.
+Store leaky vehicles and equipment indoors; - d.
+Perform all vehicle and/or equipment cleaning operations indoors, under cover, or in bermed areas that prevent discharges and run-on and also that capture any overspray; and - e.
+Drain fluids from equipment and vehicles that will be decommissioned, and, for any equipment and vehicles that will remain unused for extended periods of time, inspect at least monthly for leaks.